uncoil/eslint-config-uncoil/react_function_naming_conventions.md

 }
 ```

-Type 2 are functions that perform an action.
-Think "initializeFields" or "buildListItem".
+Type 2 are functions which perform an action.
+Think `initializeField` or `buildListItem`.
 Instead of being in response to something the user does, these functions perform an action on behalf of the user.
-Their names should be verbs and they imply a contractual relationship.
-In other words, when you call them you expect something to be done.
+Their names, like non-React function names, should be verbs.
+These functions generally imply a contractual relationship -- when you call them you expect something specific to be done or a specific kind of value to be returned.

 Comparison Example: